dl-solarity/docs/docs/reference/contracts/proxy/beacon/PublicBeaconProxy.md

 The helper BeaconProxy that can be deployed by the factories.

-Note that the external `implementation()` function is added to the contract to provide compatability with Etherscan.
+Note that the external `implementation()` function is added to the contract to provide compatibility with Etherscan.
 This means that the implementation contract must not have such a function declared.
 ## Functions info